-At parent-teacher conferences, assessment information on student academic progress and grade level standards are shared with parents.
-Student progress in relation to state and local standards will be explained to parents including the curriculum being used, grade-level expectations for proficiency, data reporting for state and local assessments and available interventions in ELA and mathematics for students needing assistance.
+- At parent-teacher conferences, assessment information on student academic progress and grade-level standards are shared with parents.
+Student progress in relation to state and local standards will be explained to parents including the curriculum being used, grade-level expectations for proficiency, data reporting for state and local assessments, and available interventions in reading, ELA, and mathematics for students needing assistance. - iii.

-- iii.
 If requested by parents, opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any such suggestions as soon as practicably possible.
-(20 U.S.C. § 6318[c][4][C]) [Briefly describe or list the activities the school will implement to address this requirement.] - Conferences with Parents are scheduled - Teachers are available within 24 hours of parent request - Administration also makes themselves available to Parents - Student-Parent Conferences, IEP's, SSTs, 504's etc. - e) If the schoolwide program plan is not satisfactory to the parents of participating children, the school submits any parent comments on the plan when the school makes the plan available to the local educational agency (LEA).
-(20 U.S.C. § 6318[c][5])
+(20 U.S.C. § 6318[c][4][C])